This article describes the customization options available to Identity-Aware Proxy (IAP). Using various settings, you can control:

 Resources and permissions),

-To get or update settings for a folder or organization:
+- To get or set settings for a project: